-The Salmon Ponds won’t only appeal to history buffs.
+The Salmon Ponds in Tasmania won’t only appeal to history buffs.
 There is something for everyone from the curated gardens to fish feeding.
-You might even spot a platypus.
+You might even spot a platypus!.

 I hate calling something a best kept secret.
 It tends to raise expectations for the thing you’re talking about.
 There’s also the chance the thing isn’t a secret at all.
 Then, you look like a goose for not knowing about it.

-Having said that, as you drive from Hobart to Mount Field National Park, make sure you stop in Plenty.
-It is home to the Salmon Ponds, the oldest trout hatchery in the southern hemisphere.
+Having said that, as you drive through the Derwent Valley towards Mount Field National Park, make sure you stop in Plenty.
+Ten minutes from New Norfolk, Plenty is home to the Salmon Ponds Heritage Hatchery and Gardens, the oldest trout hatchery in the southern hemisphere.
 It is a magic place to explore.

 Salmon Ponds – a little history